Dhinakaran-Thiru/Git_Assignment/README.md

 after i merged using git merge then i used git pull to check whether any other files are addded then i commit changes  and push it to the original branch

+Question 3
+At first i have created new feature branch using git checkout -b newbranch1 it switched to new branch ,there i created one file ,add and commmit the changes to the new branch i pushed that to that new branch.Atfer i created pull request in remote repo and merge repo in main branch there i used same file and edited it,add and commit the file in the master branch then i try to push the file (pull request conflict) there i am using git rebase) there i can using (pull git) then adding the same files(git add .),then commit and then i pushed the same file in main branch.